snaplabsio/BastionBox/README.md

 1. [Disabling the source/destination check](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#modify-source-dest-check) on the BastionBox network interface
 2. [Adding a route](https://docs.aws.amazon.com/vpc/latest/userguide/WorkWithRouteTables.html#AddRemoveRoutes) to the VPC/subnet's route table directing the vpn range to the BastionBox network interface

+### Routing traffic through the VPN

+The AMI will use your VPC CIDR range to push a route directing traffic through the VPN.
+The manual install will attempt to query AWS for the VPC CIDR, and if unavailable, use the subnet visible on the local interface.

+You can manually modify this route or add more in the VPN server config `/etc/openvpn/server.conf`.
+Restart the vpn service `systemctl start openvpn@server` for changes to take affect.

+### Security Considerations

+#### Access

+We recommend limiting access to this application to known IP addresses.
+In AWS, [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#CreatingSecurityGroups) are an easy way to do this.

+#### HTTPS

+All of the web connections are proxied through Apache.
+To enable SSL/TLS, generate or upload your certificates and then uncomment the SSL options in `/etc/apache2/sites-enabled/000-default.conf` (or `BastionBox/Resources/apache.conf` pre-install).

+#### Session Length

+You can adjust the session length of the web interface by ediitng "sessionLength"   (measured in hours) in `BastionBox/API/config.json`.
+Run `pm2 restart 0` or reboot for web API changes to take affect.